nextcloud/collectives/docs/content/administration/_index.md

 ### Allow for groups in your collectives

-You can configure the circles app to allow adding groups to circles.
+You can configure the teams app to allow adding groups to teams.
-Since the collectives app relies on the circles app for user management this also allows adding entire groups to collectives.
+Since the collectives app relies on the teams app for user management this also allows adding entire groups to collectives.

-Keep in mind thought that in contrast to circles groups can only be managed by server admins.
+Keep in mind thought that in contrast to teams, groups can only be managed by server admins.